Learn more about the programs we offer at our Toronto Office and see if it’s right for you.

-Your application should include a cover letter, a complete résumé, and copies of all official transcripts of law school, undergraduate and graduate grades, as well as a list of anticipated upper year.
+Your application should include a cover letter, a complete résumé, and copies of all official transcripts of law school, undergraduate and graduate grades, as well as a list of anticipated upper year courses.
 Writing samples and reference letters are not required.

 Please note that the Toronto office hires its Articling Student complement from its Summer Student class, as a result, does not typically participate in the articling student recruitment process.

 You may be wondering how the recruitment process works at McCarthy Tétrault.
 When we receive your application, we will acknowledge receipt of your application by e-mail.
 Then the process will occur as follows: